Family Handbook

 This requirement also applies to the collection, disclosure, or use of student information for marketing purposes (“marketing surveys”) and certain physical exams and screenings.

-Please Note: The surveys listed in the table above do not collect protected information or information for marketing purposes.
+Please Note: The surveys listed below do not collect protected information or information for marketing purposes.
 Should any surveys and activities be scheduled during this school year that collect protected or marketing information, School District 197 will provide parents, within a reasonable period of time prior to the administration of the surveys and activities, notification of the surveys and activities, and be provided with an opportunity to opt their child out, as well as an opportunity to review the surveys.
 (Please note that this notice and opt-out transfers from parents to any student who is 18 years old or an emancipated minor under state law.)

 Should any surveys and activities be scheduled during this school year that collect protected or marketing information, School District 197 will provide parents, within a reasonable period of time prior to the administration of the surveys and activities, notification of the surveys and activities, and be provided with an opportunity to opt their child out, as well as an opportunity to review the surveys.
 (Please note that this notice and opt-out transfers from parents to any student who is 18 years old or an emancipated minor under state law.)